Blue Line (Lagos Transit): Development plan

 Lagos State is financing construction of the Blue Line with its own resources.
 The proposed advantages of the blue line are that is will allow commuters to spend less time travelling in the area by avoiding traffic jams which can take many hours to get through, whilst also being cheaper.
 A journey that would have taken two hours in traffic can now be taken in fifteen minutes.
 The trains are electrified, and security has been provided to prevent vandalism.

 Contractors

-The contract was awarded to the China Civil Engineering Construction Corporation (CCECC), with advisory services being provided by CPCS Transcom Limited.
+The contract was awarded to the China Civil Engineering Construction Corporation (CCECC), with advisory services being provided by CPCS Transcom.

 Rolling Stock

 In September 2011, LAMATA announced that it would acquire some H5-series subway trains formerly used by the Toronto Transit Commission (TTC) for the Blue Line.
 The cars were to be refurbished in the United States and converted to standard gauge before being imported and put into service on the Blue and Red lines.
 The same contract also included an option for some H6-series subway cars from the TTC, however this has since been cancelled.

 In January 2015, LAMATA opted for Chinese-built trains instead, ordering 15 electro-diesel multiple units from CRRC Dalian with an option for 14 more.
 About 76 H5 cars that had been taken for refurbishment to Buffalo, New York, have been scrapped by August 2015.